-- Skill Test Standards.
-A document published by the CAAB that outlines the contents of the knowledge and skill testing for a specific type of PEL license. - 2) Written Knowledge Examination.
-A multiple-choice examination, conducted by an authorized person, that is required for certain licenses and/or ratings to ensure that an applicant has been tested over all Part 1 of CAR'84 knowledge requirements for that license. - 3) Oral Knowledge Examination.
-An examination, conducted by an authorized person, in which the applicant is asked a standard group of questions and/or required to complete sample documents that are pertinent to the knowledge required for the license and/or rating. - 4) Skill Examination.
-An examination, conducted by an authorized person, in which the applicant is required to demonstrate a minimum skill level during the conduct of tasks specified by Part 6 of CAR'84 for the specific license or rating sought. - 5) Re-examination.
-The re-testing (either knowledge or skill) of the holder of a license issued by CAAB for continued competency in the knowledge and skills applicable to that license.
+- 1) Written Knowledge Examination: A multiple-choice examination, conducted by an authorized person, that is required for certain licences and/or ratings to ensure that an applicant has been tested over all Part 1 of CAR'84 knowledge requirements for that licence. - 2) Skill Test: The skill test is conducted by an authorized person, in which the applicant is required to demonstrate a minimum skill level during the conduct of tasks specified by Part 1 of CAR'84 for the specific licence or rating sought.

-6) CBE: Computer Based Examination
+- 3) Oral Test: An oral test is conducted by the examiner prior to the skill test.
+During the oral test the applicant is asked a standard group of questions and/or required to complete sample documents that are pertinent to the knowledge required for the licence and/or rating. - 4) Re-examination: The re-testing (either knowledge or skill) of the holder of a licence issued by CAAB for continued competency in the knowledge and skills applicable to that licence. - 5) CBE: Computer Based Examination